palewire/first-python-notebook/docs/pandas/index.rst

 We'll install pandas the same way we installed the Jupyter Notebook earlier: Our friend ``pip``.

-Pick up where we left off at the end of :doc:`chapter 2 </notebook/index>`, save your notebook, switch to your command prompt and hit ``CTRL-C``.
+Let's pick up where we left off at the end of :doc:`chapter 2 </notebook/index>`.
+Save your notebook by clicking the disk icon or selecting "save and checkpoint" from the file menu.
+Then switch to your command prompt and hit ``CTRL-C``.

 That will kill your notebook and return you to the command line.
 There we'll install pandas using pip.